 If you’re after the specialists in these fields, you’d have to play a very careful game to lure them into your company.
 Why?
 Just like you, they know you need them, and they won’t bend unless they get all the treats they require.

-If you’re also curious about the jobs everybody needs but nobody finds, don’t forget to check out this article.
+If you’re also curious about the jobs everybody needs but nobody finds.
 Finding specialists for the most demanded jobs is just as hard as for the newest and least developed ones.

 The common pitfalls of recruiters

 It’s pretty obvious that before setting off on a top-talent hunt, you have to identify the most important qualities your candidates should have.
 If you set the wrong criteria, you might even miss someone who can suit the job description perfectly.
 Also, let’s not forget that a lot of even highly talented IT gurus simply don’t know how to write an impressive CV.
 No, they’re not incompetent or lazy.
 They just have other important things to do, and instead of bragging about their skills on paper, they’d rather prove them in practice.
 That’s also why you shouldn’t disqualify candidates only by judging their CVs.

 Recruiters are often afraid to open up their minds and apply unconventional hiring methods.
 To uncover extraordinary talented candidates, you have no other choice but to think differently.
 Try using an unusual perspective: when everyone looks right, why not looking left or even up?!

 Most hiring managers restrict their search to outdated qualifications like an obligatory Bachelor’s or Master’s degree, N years of experience and a myriad of recommendation letters.
 Let’s be realistic: you’re hiring an IT specialist, not a surgeon.
 A lot of candidates might not even realize that they’re good for you.
 Give them a chance to prove it while working on a real task related to the job.